 Skunks can destroy plants in your garden and dig up your lawn.
 The main reason why they invade your yard is in search of food.

 They are likely to dig in your lawn, looking for insects and plants to eat.
-They usually target larval insects, which is why you may notice small individual holes in your lawn.
+They usually target larval insects, so you may notice small individual holes in your lawn.

 Skunks generally only dig at night.
-This may mean that it can be a little difficult for you to spot them digging holes in your lawn.
+This may mean that it can be difficult to spot them digging holes in your lawn.

 Other animals that may also dig holes in your lawn include raccoons and squirrels.
-Raccoons will dig holes in your lawn in search of food, while squirrels will dig up your lawn to bury food.
+Raccoons will dig holes in your grass searching for food, while squirrels will dig up your lawn to bury food.
 The ultrasonic animal repellent works well on all of these animals.

-Some of the most common symptoms of grubs in your lawn will be drying grass, especially two to three inches in diameter, and appearances of brown spots in the lawn.
-If you notice that these spots are increasing in size, skunks are probably expanding their territories.
+Some of the most common symptoms of grubs in your lawn will be drying grass, especially two to three inches in diameter, and appearances of brown spots on the lawn.
+Skunks are probably expanding their territories if you notice that these spots are increasing in size.

 The grubs have brown heads and white or grey bodies.
 They are always an attraction to skunks, which can end up causing a lot of damage to your lawn.

-They are likely to destroy grass around these areas, which means you have to do something to stop the skunks from coming around your home.
+They are likely to destroy grass around these areas, so you have to do something to stop the skunks from coming around your home.